UPDATED: MARCH 2020

 (I actually miss the weekly lectures!)

-If you are interested, I suggest signing up to receive the IIN newsletters – they announce discounted fees every now and then and this is what finally pushed me to enroll sooner than I was planning to.
+If you are interested in IIN, I suggest signing up to receive the IIN newsletters – they also announce discounted fees every now and then and this is what finally pushed me to enroll sooner than I was planning to.

-By following any of the links below for more info, you can subscribe to the mailing list and I will be marked as your referral – this qualifies you for the Ambassador tuition discount.
+By clicking on any of the images below for more info, you can subscribe to the mailing list and I will be marked as your referral – this qualifies you for the Ambassador tuition discount.

 If you phone to enroll or to ask for more information, mention “Ambassador Savings Offer” along with my name you to qualify for the discounts.